1. Your Privacy Explained

 - Dropbox is designed with multiple layers of protection, distributed across a scalable, secure infrastructure.
 Dropbox files at rest are encrypted using 256-bit Advanced Encryption Standard (AES); Dropbox uses Secure Sockets Layer (SSL)/Transport Layer Security (TLS) to protect data in transit between Dropbox apps and our servers.
 You can read more about Dropbox security here.

-- CloudConvert is committed to maintaining an extensive security program that includes both technical and organizational security measures.
+- CloudConvert is committed to maintaining an extensive security program that includes both technical and organisational security measures.
 All transfers from and to CloudConvert are SSL encrypted.
 We ensure the use of up-to-date ciphers.
 The network is actively monitored and protected by firewalls from our cloud provider.
 You can read more about CloudConvert security here.

 - CloudFlare is committed to protecting customers and their users by complying with a wide range of important security certifications.
 Explore our posture around ISO 27001:2013, ISO 27701:2019, PCI DSS 3.2.1, SOC 2 Type II, and others.
 You can read more about their security here.